 Juniors take the PSAT in October.
 PSAT scores may qualify a student for National Merit Scholarship Competition and the National Achievement Hispanic Scholars Program.
-PSAT results will be presented to students during a meeting with their college counselor.
+PSAT results will be presented to students during a meeting with their counselor.

-The college counselors strongly suggest that juniors take two standardized college admissions tests such as the ACT and SAT.
+The counselors strongly suggest that juniors take two standardized college admissions tests such as the ACT and SAT.

 The focus of senior year is on the college application, financial aid, scholarship search, and college selection.
 Counselors and advisors work very closely with parents and students to help families have an organized approach to the application process.